 6. Get Creative With Titles and Topics

 Use eye-catching titles to stand out.
-Don’t go for the easiest topics available; unless it pertains to something entirely new and unique.
+Don’t go for the most comfortable topics available; unless it pertains to something entirely new and unique.
 Strive for a catchy and unique title.

 7. Keep the Conversation Going